rhysseddon/Vision-Furniture-MS4-Project/README.md

 -	To give their customers inspiration MADE had an “ideas” area, showing images of impressively designed rooms containing their products, if you click on the images you can see the products with the product descriptions.
 -	Habitat had a “new in” section where customers can see recently added products.
--	All had a shop by room menu, containing Living room, dining room, bedroom, kitchen, office and bathroom.
+-	All had a shop by room menu, containing living room, dining room, bedroom, kitchen, office and bathroom.
 -	John Lewis and Habitat had customer reviews for each product.
--	Made and John Lewis had a favourites or wish list feature for customers to save products without adding to their basket.
+-	Made and John Lewis had a favorites or wish list feature for customers to save products without adding to their basket.

 ## Scope